December 18, 2015

 What happened next is rather complicated but makes for a good story.
 Langley's successor at the Smithsonian, Charles Walcott, was convinced that the problem with Langley's Aerodrome was the catapult launch system, not the aircraft.

 In 1914, Walcott hired Glenn Curtis to identify the flaws in Langely's design and get it to fly.
 Curtis was another early pioneer in who did not have a good relationship with the Wrights—he had lost a number of patent infringement lawsuits.
 With considerable reengineering, the Aerodrome was able to fly.
-This led to the Smithsonian claiming the aircraft was, “The first man-carrying aeroplane in the history of the world capable of sustained flight.”
+This led to the Smithsonian claiming the aircraft was, “The first man-carrying aeroplane in the of the world capable of sustained .”

 Wilbur passed away from typhus in 1912.
 But Orville was livid, eventually sending the original Wright Flyer to the London Science Museum in 1928.
 The Wright Flyer did not make it to the Smithsonian until 1948, a year after Orville's death.
 As stipulated by Orville, though, the Smithsonian issued a complete retraction of their original claim.